joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 Growth hacking refers to a set of marketing strategies and tactics aimed at achieving rapid and sustained growth for a company or product.
 It involves using data-driven experimentation, creativity, and unconventional methods to rapidly test and iterate on different marketing approaches.

-The key tenets of growth hacking include:
+Key tenets of growth hacking include:

-* A focus on metrics: Growth hackers are obsessed with data, and use metrics such as user acquisition, activation, retention, and referral to guide their efforts.
+* A focus on metrics, such as user acquisition, activation, retention, and referral to guide efforts.

-* Rapid experimentation: Growth hackers use a process of rapid experimentation, testing out new ideas and measuring their impact to determine what works and what doesn't.
+* Rapid experimentation, to test ideas and measure impact, to determine what works and what doesn't.

-* A creative mindset: Growth hacking often involves thinking outside the box and coming up with unconventional approaches to marketing.
+* Thinking outside the box, and coming up with unconventional approaches to marketing.

-* Leveraging existing platforms: Growth hackers often use existing platforms such as social media, search engines, and email marketing to reach their target audience.
+* Leveraging existing platforms, such as social media, search engines, and email marketing, to reach their target audience.

-* A cross-functional approach: Growth hacking requires collaboration between different teams, including marketing, product, engineering, and data analysis.
+* A cross-functional approach, including marketing, product, engineering, and data analysis.

-Some examples of growth hacking tactics include:
+Examples of growth hacking tactics include:

 * A/B testing: Testing different versions of marketing campaigns or product features to see which one performs better.

+* Content marketing: Creating valuable content for users, such as blog posts, infographics, or videos.

+* Search engine optimization (SEO): Optimizing the product's website to rank higher in search engine results.

 * Viral marketing: Encouraging existing users to share the product with their friends, family, and colleagues.

-* Content marketing: Creating valuable content that attracts and retains users, such as blog posts, infographics, or videos.

-* Search engine optimization (SEO): Optimizing the product's website to rank higher in search engine results.

 * Referral programs: Encouraging users to refer their friends in exchange for a discount or other incentive.

 ## Hockey-stick growth